 Sue Kopen Katcef

-Kopen Katcef's reporting has earned awards from the Radio Television Digital News Directors’ Association, the New York Festivals, SPJ, the Chesapeake Associated Press Broadcasters’ Association, the American Bar Association and the Maryland State Bar Association, among others.
-She also has been awarded a Silver Telly and given a Communicator Award of Distinction.
+Kopen Katcef's reporting has earned many awards over the years.
+They include honors from the Radio-Television News Directors Association, the New York Festivals, SPJ, CAPBA, the American Bar Association and the Maryland State Bar Association.

 Expertise: Radio/Television News; State Legislative Coverage; Cameras-In-Court.